develohpanda/fluent-builder/README.md

 The proxy type `OptionalToNullType<T>` will convert the type signature of optional properties from `{ num?: number }` to `{ num: number | null }`;
 </details>

-> In order for types to be detected correctly in VS Code (eg. on hover, intellisence), any file using `fluent-builder` should be included in the default project `tsconfig` to be compiled.

 ## Example

 Usage in a unit test: